 Adonis Jordan fact: A Google image search for his name reveals WAY TOO MUCH GAY PORN.
 How much is too much?
 Try it and find out.

 – 43rd pick: Josh Grant (Denver)

-- In keeping with the fine tradition of Utah natives that leave college when they're about 42 - a list that includes Gary Wilkinson and Spencer Nelson - Josh Grant was 26 years old when drafted.
-As mentioned above, Grant's rights were traded to the Warriors, for whom he played 53 games in his rookie year, averaging 3.0 points and 1.7 rebounds.
+In keeping with the fine tradition of Utah natives who leave college when they’re about 42 – a list that includes Gary Wilkinson and Spencer Nelson – Josh Grant was 26 years old when drafted.
+As mentioned above, his rights were traded to the Warriors, for whom he played 53 games in his rookie year, averaging 3.0 points and 1.7 rebounds.
 They were the only 53 games of his NBA career, and his only NBA contract.
 Outside of the NBA, Grant started with two years in Spain, then three years in France, a year and a bit in Greece, a bit of a year in France again, before culminating his career in Italy in the 2001-02 season.